 However, there is nothing old-fashioned about Borough Market today.
 Borough Market has a strict policy about the vendors it allows into the market, ensuring all suppliers are of the highest quality.
 Many of London’s top restaurants source their ingredients at Borough Market at places like the Ginger Pig.

 The area is also home to some of London’s best restaurants like Roast, El Pastor and Padella.
-As Borough Market is so large, going on a food tour is a great way to experience the market in a short time frame – and to make sure that you get lots of good samples.
+As Borough Market is so large, going on a food tour is a great way to experience the market in a short time frame and ensure you get lots of good samples.

 25. Royal Albert Hall